 What is a high-risk merchant account?

 A high-risk merchant account is a merchant account that payment processors have classified as high-risk.
-This means that your line of business leaves you uniquely susceptible to fraud or chargebacks.
-Chargebacks are deadly for a business, as they force you to refund sales.
-When this happens, your processor isn’t only forced to do extra work, but they also lose the profit they may have made on the sale.
+Your line of business leaves you uniquely susceptible to fraud or chargebacks.
+Chargebacks are deadly for a business, forcing you to refund sales.
+When this happens, your processor isn’t only forced to do extra work but also lose the profit they may have made on the sale.
 This is expensive for all parties involved.

 Being classified as a high-risk merchant by any payment processor is no small matter.
 It can lead to higher set-up fees and greater fees on all of your credit card or bank transactions.
-In some cases, a payment processor may refuse to conduct transactions with your business altogether, potentially making it impossible for your business to survive.
-Thankfully, there are many payment solutions for you to still conduct business, but they will require extra research on your part.
+Sometimes, a payment processor may refuse to conduct transactions with your business altogether, potentially making it impossible for your business to survive.
+Thankfully, there are many payment solutions for you to still conduct business, but they will require extra research.

-A business is only classified as high-risk if they meet multiple factors that force them into this expensive categorization.
+A business is only classified as high-risk if it meets multiple factors that force it into this expensive categorization.
 These include:

-- Certain product lines: These include vendors that sell adult products, weapons, or products that are used with drug consumption.
-This also occurs for businesses where there is a higher-than-average level of refunds, such as subscription services or charter airlines.
+- Certain product lines: These include vendors that sell adult products, weapons, or products that are used for drug consumption.
+This also occurs for businesses with a higher-than-average level of refunds, such as subscription services or charter airlines.

 - Higher risk of fraud: This is particularly the case if you work in an industry that never actually sees a physical credit card (AKA: “Card Not Present“).
 This increases the chance of a purchase being completed with fraudulent authorization.

 - Credit history: You’re more likely to be classified as high-risk if you or your business has a limited credit history… or bad credit in general